yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Improvement

-??? example  "Consumes builder when build"
+??? example  "Consumes builder when built"
 	Applicable to: Improvement

 ??? example  "Can be built outside your borders"